TUBS-ISF/BibTags/README.md

 - **Month and Year**:
   - **Journal Articles**: The publication month and year of a journal is that when the issue (not the article) is published.
 DBLP seems to have solid knowledge on that (compared to Springer's own website).
   - **For theses**, we always use the month when the thesis was defended (not when it is submitted and not when it is finally published, which might happen much later).
-  - **For conferences**, the month and year is typically the first day of the conference.
-As SPLC was in August and September, both months were used.
+  - **For conferences**, we use the month and year of the conference event.
+When a conference happens to be held on the boundary between two months, we use the month of the first conference day.
 - When adding **unpublished articles**, try to already add the DOI.
 Helps to keep track of the publication status.

 ### Policies for Theses